 Any man looks regal in a dhoti.
 They enhance men’s charisma and elegance and have enchanted ladies for centuries.
 Dhotis will help you grow into a gorgeous man overnight.
 Dhotis go well with sherwanis, kurtas, or just plain ol’ shirts, so you will charm everyone in the room.
 One of the finest suggestions for dressing up teenagers for Diwali is to try colorful dhoti-pajamas if crisp white dhotis bore you.

 A formal shirt and pants are the best option if you dislike wearing formal attire.
 A double-pocket checkered shirt goes well with either professional or casual pants.
 Even denim shirts are fashionable right now and look great on young guys.
 To finish the outfit, add extras like cufflinks, a bow tie, or suspenders.
 For a smart appearance, use it with sneakers or long formal shoes.

 There are ready drapes for girls who find it tough to carry a separate dupatta.
-For a fashionable and fusion style, you can get kurtas with an attached dupatta or a gown with a ready-made drape.
-For a finished look, use them with jeans or dhoti salwar.
-For a stunning persona, opt for loose curls and high heels.
+For a stylish and fusion look, you can wear kurtas with dupattas or gowns with drapes.
+Pair them with jeans or dhoti salwars for a stunning look.

 Allowing yourself to wear a colorful sharara to the Diwali party will ensure that you steal the show.
 Now that shararas are back in style, females choose to wear them to day or night events, including mehndi parties.
 Nowadays, adolescent females want to wear shararas.
 For a sparkling appearance, choose for hues like orange, crimson, or blue.
 To appear stunning, wear it with juttis or kolhapuris and long danglers.